foliojs/pdfkit/docs/getting_started.coffee.md

 Note that PDF file itself cannot enforce access privileges.
-When file is decrypted, PDF viewer applications have full access to the file content, and it is up to them to respect permission settings.
+When file is decrypted, PDF viewer applications have full access to the file content, and it is up to viewer applications to respect permission settings.

 To choose encryption method, you need to specify PDF version.
 PDFKit will choose best encryption method available in the PDF version you specified.